aleksei-klak-polimi/MeshPlay-Lab/gateway-http/README.md

 - A separate test `.env` file

 ## **Environment Variables**
+Environment files must be located under:

+    gateway-http/env/

-The gateway uses two separate environment files:
+The gateway expects the following environment files by default:
+- `.env.prod` — production
-- `.env` — for dev/prod
+- `.env.dev` — development
-- `.env.test` — for test environment
+- `.env.test` — test runs

-A template for each exists in the project.
+A template for each exists in the directory.

+More environment files may be used by explicitly specifying the ENV_FILE variable when starting the server manually.
+For example:

+    ENV_FILE=.env.custom nodemon src/server.js

+If the file specified in `ENV_FILE` does not exist the server will throw an error on startup and stop.

 ### **Environment Variable Structure**
     NODE_ENV='development'
     PORT=5000

     # Logging
-    LOG_DIR=../logs/gateway-http/dev
+    # Relative or absolute path to desired log directory
+    LOG_DIR=/path/to/MeshPlay-Lab/logs/dev/gateway-http
     LOG_LEVEL=trace

     # Database